 The summer borders consist of a double border measuring 50 meters on each side, with the beautiful Verona marble fountain as the focal point.
 The border is a mix of herbaceous perennials which tier down to a double row of annuals at the front.
 Dahlias, Cannas and Sunflowers also feature in the borders.
 We plant around 5,000 annuals into the front of the border at the end of May each year which are all grown here in the Nursery.

 The colour scheme for the blocks of annuals change each year and every effort is taken to make sure the colours do not clash with the structure of grasses and perennials staying the same each year.
 This year we've planted some exciting new additions such as Coreopsis ‘Early Sunrise’, Coleus ‘Chocolate Mint’, Sunflower ‘Munchkin’, Zinnia profusion ‘Cherry’ and Calendula ‘Indian Prince'.

 The border flowers well into October, but they reach a climax of dazzling colour and beauty in July and August.
 The plants you might expect to see in flower are a mixture of heleniums, rubeckias, veronicastrum, cosmos, salvias and a mixture of annuals.

-The colour and plant combinations last long into the season you will even see some species such as Salvia leucantha, Salvia elegans and Salvia uliginosa flowering well into November.
+The colour and plant combinations last long into the season and you'll even see some species, such as Salvia leucantha, Salvia elegans and Salvia uliginosa flowering well into November.
 Salvias not only look good on their own but sit well with a range of plants such as Dahlias, Penstemon, grasses and Phygelius.
 Salvias are easily propagated and can be grown in array of places from pots to long herbaceous borders.